-Module Number Module Name Responsible Lecturer CMS-EE-EL2 Computational Modelling in Energy Economics Advanced Prof. Dr. Dominik Möst dominik.moest@tu-dresden.de Qualification Objectives The students have in-depth skills in the application of computer-aided modelling and simulation in energy market modelling, extended to complex techno-economic systems.
+Module Number Module Name Responsible Lecturer CMS-EE-EL2 Prof. Dr. Dominik Möst dominik.moest@tu-dresden.de Qualification Objectives The students have in-depth skills in the application of computer-aided modelling and simulation in energy market modelling, extended to complex techno-economic systems.
 They know the application domain to the extent that they are able to study models using self-implemented simulation methods, to model complex market economy models independently and to test and validate the models.
 You can independently conduct project discussions with partners from the economic sciences.
 Contents The contents of the module can be chosen according to the focus of the student: in-depth knowledge of numerical methods, supplementary computer science methods for graphical representation and control of simulations, computer-aided simulation and advanced programming.
 Teaching and Learning Methods The module includes lectures, exercises, seminars, tutorials, internships and project work in the amount of 8 SWS and self-study.
 The courses are to be selected from the catalogue CMS-EE-EL2 to the specified extent; this will be announced including the course language, the required examination achievements and weights of the grades at the beginning of the semester as is customary at the Faculty of Computer Science.
-Prerequisites for Participation Usability module for students of the track the Master's Program Computational Requirements for the Awarding of Credit Points - the module examination is passed.
-The he examination services specified in the Credit Points and Grades The module allows one to earn 10 credit points.
+Prerequisites for Participation Usability The module is a compulsory module for students of the track computational mathematics in the Master's Program Computational Modelling and Simulation.
+Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
+The module examination consists of the examination services specified in the CMS-EE-EL2 catalogue.
+Credit Points and Grades The module allows one to earn 10 credit points.
 The module grade is calculated from the weighted average of the grades of the examination performances according to the CMS-EE-EL2 catalogue.
 Frequency of the Module The module is offered each academic year, starting in the summer semester.
-Workload The workload is a total of 300 hou ırs.
+Workload The workload is a total of 300 hours.
 Duration of the Module The module takes two semesters to complete.